 A toll-free ANONYMOUS telephone hotline is available for staff, patients, and visitors to report safety concerns to the NIH Clinical Center leadership.
 Information reported via the hotline will be forwarded anonymously to NIH Clinical Center Office of Patient Safety and Clinical Quality for triage, analysis, action and organizational improvement and learning.
-The number of the new anonymous hotline is: 1-866-444-8811.
-If you have questions about this new reporting tool or about patient safety and clinical quality at the NIH CC, please contact Mary J. Sparks, Acting Director, Office of Patient Safety and Clinical Quality at 301-594-1384.
+The number of the anonymous hotline is: 1-866-444-8811.
+If you have questions about this reporting tool or about patient safety and clinical quality at the NIH CC, please contact Dr. David Lang, Chief, Office of Patient Safety and Clinical Quality, at 301-496-8025.

 A bioethics consultation team is available 24 hours a day to help you think about issues regarding your health care and participation in research.
 Please feel free to call the Department of Clinical Bioethics at 301-496-2429 if you have questions or concerns about your part in biomedical research.